dotnet/docs-maui/docs/user-interface/graphics/blendmodes.md

 canvas.FillCircle(center3, radius);
 ```

-In this example, the `Multiply` blend mode is used to display the three subtractive primary colors:
+The result is that a combination of any two colors produces red, green, and blue, and a combination of all three colors produces black.

 :::image type="content" source="blendmodes-images/multiply.png" alt-text="Screenshot of a three colored circles, using the multiply blend mode.":::

-Combination of any two colors produces red, green, and blue, and a combination of all three colors produces black.

 ## Non-separable blend modes